dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/resource-permalinks.md

   nano-of-second field, without the characters `-`, `:`, and `.` (because `-` and `.` are reserved characters in ARK, and `:` would have to be URL-encoded).
   Example: `20190118T102919000031660Z`.

-The `RESOURCE_UUID` is processed as follows:

-1. A check digit is calculated, using the algorithm in the Scala class `org.knora.webapi.util.Base64UrlCheckDigit`, and appended to the `RESOURCE_UUID`.
-2. Any `-` characters in the resulting string are replaced with `=`, because `-` is a reserved character in ARK URLs.

 For example, given the Knora resource IRI `http://rdfh.ch/0001/0C-0L1kORryKzJAJxxRyRQ`, and using the DaSCH's ARK resolver hostname and NAAN, the corresponding